Action. An event performed by an intentional agent; behavior at a higher level of description.

 Mindcoolness.
 The absence of dysfunctional emotions that perturb rational, expedient thought.

 Mindfulness.
-The mental state of being aware of the present moment.
+The mental state of being aware of the present moment without judgment.

 Morality.
 A system of values of a group of people, concretized into the norms they believe are good for them or, arrogantly, good for everyone.2

 Motive.
 An unconscious state, determined by drives and emotions, that causes behavior.

 Philosophy. (a) A disease of reason, masqueraded as deep, critical, unconventional thinking, that obstructs common sense through misuse of language; (b) A set of general beliefs that constitute one’s worldview.